PrashantMishra91/MedicalTextProcessor/README.md

 Steps to setup:
 1) Clone the project.
 2) Download the stanford-corenlp-4.2.2-models.jar to the External Jars folder**.
-3) Add the External Jars in Build Path.
+3) Add the External Jars in Build Path (remove the existing Jars if available).
-4) Open Properties (<Project> -> Properties -> Deployment Assembly) and add all the external jars
+4) Open Properties (<Project> -> Properties -> Deployment Assembly) and add all the external jars.
+(Required for Web Deployment and execution).
-5) Look for medicalterms.txt, copy path for this text file and mention it in the "MedicalTextProcessorConstants.java" file for the variable "MEDICALTERMSTEXT".
+5) Look for medicalterms.txt, copy the path for this text file and mention it in the "MedicalTextProcessorConstants.java" file for the variable "MEDICALTERMSTEXT".

 Execution:
 There are 2 ways to execute this project
 1) Using Java Modules
 2) Using Web Application

 Using Java Modules:
 Steps:
 1) Run the java file "ReadInput.java"
 2) The inputs required are
- a) The location (path) of the input text file containg the medical data to be processed
+a) The location (path) of the input text file containing the medical data to be processed
 b) The location (path) of the output where the processed data needs to be stored
 3) Check the output file at the given location

 Using Web Application:
 Steps: